kalwabed/mamarks/README.md

 ## How it works

-The idea is that I can save my personal bookmarks in a simple way through a Telegram bot and consume them on [my web page](https://www.kalwabed.com/bookmarks).
+The idea is that I can consume them on [my web page](https://www.kalwabed.com/bookmarks).

 ## Usage
 ### Install